-9.4 Changes in System

-9.4.1 In the event that an approved storage unit is charged or altered, notify the AME of the modifications.
+- 9.3.2 Take samples for mixture property tests from trucks loaded from the storage unit or mixing operation. - 9.4 Changes in System - 9.4.1 In the event that an approved storage unit is charged or altered, notify the Asphalt Materials Engineer of the modifications.
 Reevaluate any departure from the approved unit.
 This approval is good for a period of 2 years.